skjerdal/Transformerbased_QA/README.md

 2.  **Create a Python environment** (e.g., using Conda or venv).
 3.  **Install dependencies:**
     ```bash
-    pip install tensorflow numpy
+    pip install tensorflow numpy tokenizers
     ```
     *(Ensure you have a version of TensorFlow compatible with your GPU and CUDA/cuDNN if using GPU acceleration).*
-4.  **Download the SQuAD dataset:** Obtain the `squad.json` file (e.g., SQuAD v1.1 `train-v1.1.json`) and place it in the project's root directory.
+4.  **Download the SQuAD dataset:** Obtain the `squad.json` file (e.g., SQuAD v2.0 `train-v2.0.json`) and place it in the project's root directory.

 ## Running the Training